arskov/multipart-x-mixed-replace-java-player/README.md

 1. Clone the repo
 2. Install JDK 7
 3. Import as Maven project into Eclipse
-4. Update <jdk.path>c:/java-tools/jdk1.7.0_51</jdk.path> property in pom.xml according to your setup path of JDK
+4. Update **jdk.path** property in pom.xml according to your setup path of JDK
 5. Enjoy!

 Code example